 She lives in Delgany, Co.
-Wicklow with her four young children, husband and two hairy dogs.
-Originally from Wexford, Jennifer moved to Australia in 2001 and lived there for 10 years.
+Wicklow with her four young children and husband, Tony.
+Originally from Wexford Town, Jennifer moved to Australia in 2001 and lived there for 10 years.

-In 2015, Jennifer joined the Social Democrats.
+In 2015, Jennifer set up the Social Democrats with Roisin Shortall TD, Catherine Murphy TD and others.
 To Jennifer, social democracy is all about building strong communities that are underpinned by a thriving economy.
 Their values are ones of transparency and fairness.

-Before I moved to Australia, I worked extensively in fisheries and aquaculture in Ireland at both a national and European level.
-As a fishery scientist with the Marine Institute, I studied cod and Dublin Bay prawn populations and fishing techniques.
-I spent a number of years prior to this working on fish farms around Ireland and in Norway.
+Before she moved to Australia, she worked extensively in fisheries and aquaculture in Ireland at both a national and European level.
+As a fishery scientist with the Marine Institute, she studied cod and Dublin Bay prawn populations and fishing techniques.
+She also spent a number of years prior to this working on fish farms in Wicklow, Wexford and in Norway.

 Environmental Law, Diploma (University of Sydney)

 Applied Aquatic Science, Diploma (Galway-Mayo Institute of Technology)

 Aquaculture, Certificate in Science (Galway-Mayo Institute of Technology)

 Principal Policy Officer, Industry & Investment NSW, Sydney (2010): Coordinated the development of a draft NSW Clean Energy Policy